 - Memory problems

 - Weakness in limbs

 Traumatic brain injuries are especially difficult to treat because of the wide variety of symptoms and complications that can present.
 These injuries affect every person differently, both physically and emotionally.
 Some people report significant mood and personality changes, while others experience strong physical changes.
-A recent documentary entitled Overcoming explores the consequences of a TBI, noting the lack of real understanding of this type of injury.
+A recent documentary entitled Overcoming explores the consequences of a TBI, noting the lack of real understanding.